cerner/fhir.cerner.com/content/dstu2/authorization.md

 Authorization: Bearer {ACCESS_TOKEN}
 ```

-If the access token is valid and your application is authorized, the FHIR resource server will allow your client application to access its protected resources.
+If the access token is valid and your application is authorized, the resource server will allow your client application to access its protected resources.

 ### Using a Refresh Token ###
 The authorization server has support for **online access** refresh tokens.
 Refresh tokens **must** be used in conjunction with the **online_access** scope.
 In order to use a refresh token, the user's session **must** remain active.
 To request a refresh token, **online_access** must be added to the scope query parameter when requesting an authorization code.
 If this scope is not added, a refresh token will not be returned.
 Following the [OAuth 2.0][1] spec, the authorization server accepts a content type of **application/x-www-form-urlencoded** **POST** from your client application with the following information.